-Thanks to our free 30-minute trial classes and flexible scheduling, there’s nothing to lose.
+Thanks to our 30 minute trial lesson for only $25 classes and flexible scheduling, there’s nothing to lose.
 To learn more about online learning, check out our Online Music Lessons page, or simply give us a call!

 Music therapy interventions and the needs targeted may include:

 - songwriting = emotional, social, communication